sdcastillo/PA-R-Study-Manual/docs/03-data-manipulation.md

 ## 6        5    18
 ```

 Two categories can be counted at once.
-This creates a table with all combinations of `cut` and `color` and shows the number of records in each category.
+This creates a table with all combinations of `region` and `sex` and shows the number of records in each category.

 ```r